bammietop03/Learning/Learning-Pyhton/README.md

     print(all[1][1]) # prints yam

 ## TUPLES IN PYTHON
-tuples are collection which is ordered and uchangeable and are used to group together related data
+tuples are collection which is ordered and uchangeable and are used to group together related data (Can DUPLICATE and FASTER)

     student = ("Bammie", 21, "male")

+    print(dir(student)) #prints all extension
+    print(help(student)) #print more details

     print(student.count("Bammie"))
     print(student.index("male"))